 Things to Do in Aiken County

-The museum is housed in a 1931 Winter Colony mansion, one of only two open to the public.
+The museum is housed in a 1931 Winter Colony mansion - one of only two open to the public.
 Three floors of exhibits tell the history of Aiken County from past to present.
-A one-room school from the 1890's and an 1808 log cabin are also on the museum grounds.
+China Springs - a one-room school from the 1890's, the William Gregg Buttery and an 1808 log cabin are also on the museum grounds.
 Admission is free, donations accepted.
 Tue-Sat 10am-5pm.
 Sun 2pm-5pm.
 Closed Mondays and national holidays.

 The 45 seat planetarium is equipped with state-of-the art special effects systems and is augmented by sundials and telescopes.
 Various shows are available throughout the year.
 Located on the University of South Carolina Aiken campus.